mozilla/skywriter/docs/embedding/index.html.markdown

 * Drop In
 * Customizable

-With the Drop In flavor, you get a single .js and a single .css file that you can include on your server simply.
+With the Drop In flavor, you get a few files that you can include on your server simply.
 You don't need anything else to use it.

 With the Customizable flavor, you are able to tailor which plugins are